NatashaPredov/Project-3/Data/README.md

-# Project 3 - Data
+# Project 3 - Predict the Weekly Trend of Royal Bank (RY.TO)
+# Data
 ![RBC Banner Image](../Images/00_RBC_Banner.png)

 ## Project Overview
 ---
 Objective: To enhance returns savings accounts through an active trading process that can be executed in all types accounts.
-Approach:
+Approach:  By predicting the weekly trend of Royal Bank (RY.TO)

 ## Data Dictionary
 ---